mvcds/my-library/carreer/lean/agile/Craftsmanship Manifesto.md

 ---

 As aspiring Software Craftsmen we are raising the bar of professional software development by practicing it and helping others learn the craft.
-Through this work we have come to value:
+Through this work we have come to [[my-library/philosofy/Value|Value]]:

 Not only working software, but also well-crafted software Not only responding to change, but also steadily adding value